-- International students are responsible for a fee of \$150/quarter. - All new students must pay a one-time Document Fee in Winter Quarter of \$150. - Students will have to pay the Candidacy Fee upon advancing to candidacy (this pays for a variety of professional development opportunities on campus such as GradPathways). - Some health center charges or copays are not included in fee remission. - All first-year students' Non-Resident Supplemental Tuition (NRST) is paid by their fee remission.
+- International students are responsible for a fee of \$126/quarter. - All new students must pay a one-time Document Fee in Winter Quarter of \$150. - Students will have to pay the Candidacy Fee upon advancing to candidacy (this pays for a variety of professional development opportunities on campus such as GradPathways). - · Some health center charges or copays are not included in fee remission. - · UC Graduate and Professional Council Systemwide fee - All first-year students' Non-Resident Supplemental Tuition (NRST) is paid by their fee remission.
 International students' NRST is covered by the program for year 2, and is waived for years 3-5.
 After the first year, US Citizens are expected to become a resident of California; after the first year NRST will NOT be paid by the Earth and Planetary Sciences Graduate Program, and the student will be responsible for paying this amount (\$5,034 per quarter) if they have not become California residents.